-In the event a situation results in evacuation of the Barlow Center, building alarms will alert building occupants to evacuate the building.
-The alert system may also be activated to provide instructions to the campus community.
+In the event a situation results in evacuation of a building, a segment of campus, or all of campus, building alarms will alert building occupants to evacuate the building.
+Building occupants should immediately proceed to the nearest exit unless instructed otherwise.
+The Y Alert system may also be activated to provide instructions to the campus community.